 - Website Integrations: A podcast website is a central place where listeners can come to discover everything they need to know about your show, from finding out more about your brand to subscribing to the podcast and tuning in to your latest episode.

-So make sure you choose a podcast host with the capabilities to integrate with your website.
-For instance, if you are using WordPress, make sure there is a dedicated podcasting WordPress plugin.
+So make sure you choose a podcast host with the capabilities to integrate with your website and web hosting.
+For instance, if you are using a WordPress site, make sure there is a dedicated podcasting WordPress plugin.

 - Audience Analytics: For you to grow your podcast engagement, you must understand your audience.
 You need to know where they’re listening, how long they’re listening for, which platforms they are using, and so on.